 I’ve predominantly worked in the care sector and have done so for the past 18 years.
 I specialise and have a personal passion for excellent end of life care.

 I have remained in this sector as I thrive on making people feel good about themselves and to be cared for in a holistic approach.
 I have cared for someone with Cerebral Palsy and have seen the struggles that people with CP live with.

 I’ve seen how behaviours are misunderstood and misdiagnosed, and want to help alleviate some of those stresses.

 A message from our founder

-So if Zoopla can bring everything into one place, surely I can find the same kind of way of bringing the few foundations together and funding to bring awareness to society and more research for the professionals that cerebral palsy is a real issue.
+So if Zoopla can bring everything into one place, surely I can find the same kind of way of bringing the few foundations together and funding to bring awareness to society?
+And also encourage more research for the professionals to show that cerebral palsy is a real issue.

 You can’t teach a dog to fly, so why do they try and treat us under mental health just so they have a feeling that they understand, or believe they have and understanding in place, for different diagnosis’s like ADHD or Bipolar etc? this is not the correct method.

 So, on that note, where and how to advance the studies and training of the students and the carers to help, because there is a sell by date of 18 and then there is nowhere to turn!
 I feel pleasure or sadness, no in-betweens.
 Confusion turns rapidly to frustration and my frustrations whether happy or sad dramatically switch to destructive behaviour.